 Trim these final planks with a table saw for the straightest cut possible.
 If you do not have a table saw, a hand-held circular or jig-saw will be fine.

+And, that's it!
 You're done!

 Finishing and Corner Treatment